 Examination Requirements for Assistant Behavior Analysts

-The process of applying for, scheduling, and taking the BCaBA® exam is similar to that for the BCBA® exam.
-You’ll apply with the BACB once you’ve fulfilled the education and supervised experience requirements.
+The process for applying, scheduling, and taking the BCaBA® exam is similar to the BCBA® process.
+You’ll apply with the BACB after fulfilling the education and supervised experience requirements.

 Step 4.
 Apply for State Licensure with the Virginia Board of Medicine